 The haughty grains of Basmati Rice refused to stick together, preferring to stand a hair’s breadth apart from their own.
-Till, the creamy Kadhi cascaded down to meet them.
+Till the creamy Kadhi cascaded down to meet them.
 The cheerful yellow of the Kadhi and the snowy whiteness of the Rice merged together in a joyous union.
-The plump Pakodas tried to fit in, before they realised they would always stand out, and decided to do so proudly.
-The spicy Kadhi needed the blandness of the Rice to balance it, and they came together to celebrate a party of flavours, and textures, in the mouth.
-This is why this classic combination of Pakodewali Kadhi and Basmati Chawal are comfort food for so many, including me.
+The plump Pakodas tried to fit in, before they realized they would always stand out, and decided to do so proudly.
+The spicy Kadhi needed the blandness of the Rice to balance it, and they came together to celebrate a party of flavors, and textures, in the mouth.
+This is why this classic combination of Pakodewali Kadhi and Basmati Chawal is comfort food for so many, including me.

 If I am talking about Curd, can Shrikhand be left behind?
 If Kadhi is the savory form Curd takes then Shrikhand is its sweet metamorphosis.